murchie85/Angular2-Basics/README.md

 # Making your first change

-Once you start the server with `npm start` you should see the browser load up with the text `Angular 2 Template` we can amend this in the following location
+Once you start the server with `npm start` assuming you already ran `npm install` you should see the browser load up with the text `Angular 2 Template` we can amend this in the following location

 `app/ts/app.component.ts`

-# BREAKDOWN OF ANGULAR FILE COMPONENTS
+# BREAKDOWN OF ANGULAR FILE STRUCTURE

 <p align="center">
 <img src="comps.jpg" title="components" width="256" height="256">